Aspireguru/ICT171_PORTFOLIO_KRISHNAAJAY/Server documentation.md

 directory for our site.
 We use the -p flag to ensure parent directories exist (though /var/www already exists, this flag just avoids errors if it didn’t).

-### STEP 6 EDITING THE PORTFOLIO TEMPLETE ACCORDING TO MY PORTFOLIO
+###💻📝 STEP 6: EDITING THE PORTFOLIO TEMPLATE ACCORDING TO MY PORTFOLIO
-please scrool to student cointribution to see it.
+Please scroll to the student contribution to see it.

-### STEP 7 AFTER EDITING THE FREE TEMPLATES, WE CAN UPLOAD THE FILES INTO THE NGINIX SECURE SERVER USING SECURE COPY (SCP)/SFTP: IF THE WEBSITE FILES (HTML, CSS, JS, IMAGES, ETC.) ARE ON YOUR LOCAL MACHINE.
+###🔐📤 STEP 7: UPLOAD FILES TO NGINX SECURE SERVER USING SCP/SFTP AFTER EDITING TEMPLATES LOCALLY

-1. open cmd with admin privilagies and upload the edited template to the directory we previously created.
+1. Open CMD with admin privileges and upload the edited template to the directory we previously created.
 2. Command to use: scp -r "C:\Users\MK535\OneDrive\Desktop\UNI 2025\ICT 171\Assignment 2 Cloud Project & Video Explainer\ronaldo-master\*" root@170.64.229.201:/var/www/krishnaajay.online/main/
 This command will copy all files to the /var/www/ main.krishnaajay.online directory on the server.

-### STEP 8 CONFIGURE NGINX SERVER BLOCK FOR THE PORTFOLIO SUBDOMAIN
+### 🛠️📄 STEP 8: CONFIGURE NGINX SERVER BLOCK FOR THE PORTFOLIO SUBDOMAIN
 Nginx uses server blocks to find what content to show for a given domain or subdomain.
-We will create a new server block configuration for main.krishnaajay.online .
-By doing so Nginx knows to use our project directory and respond to requests.
+We will create a new server block configuration for main.krishnaajay.online.
+By doing so, Nginx knows to use our project directory and respond to requests.
 Generally, Nginx on Ubuntu stores server block configurations in /etc/nginx/sites-available/.
-Ther should be default config file present.
+There should be a default config file present.
 We will make a new config file.

-#### Linus command to create new config file
+#### Linus' command to create a  new config file
 sudo nano /etc/nginx/sites-available/main.krishnaajay.online
 Replace the default content with server {